-A poisonous vine that climbs to 60 feet high, trailing or climbing by aerial roots.
+Poison ivy is a toxic vine that climbs to 60 feet high, trailing or climbing by aerial roots.
 Sometimes it appears as a low, upright shrub.

 Stems are light brown, hairy, with raised pores, climbing by aerial rootlets.
 Stems trail until they find support; lacking support, they assume an erect, shrublike posture with single stems.

 Flowers May–June, with clusters 1–4 inches long on new growth of stems.
-Flowers are small, greenish-white and fragrant.
+Flowers are small, greenish white, and fragrant.

 Fruit ripens August–November, berries in grapelike clusters, persistent, about ¼ inch across, creamy white, waxy, globe-shaped, usually smooth.